The Clear Edge

 Found the leak started in month 4.
 Payment processor changed rates.

 That’s the pattern.
-Quarterly reviews feel responsible but miss the economics.
-Monthly detection is 5-12x cheaper than quarterly detection.
+Quarterly reviews feel responsible but miss what the leaks really cost.
+Monthly detection is 5–12x cheaper than waiting for a quarterly review to catch the same problem.

 That’s the best-paid hour in your business.

-This is the exact 60-minute monthly ritual that catches $10K-$20K in silent leaks.
+This is the exact 60-minute monthly ritual that catches $10K–$20K in silent leaks each month.

 8 Metrics That Matter: